Moorestown Mall: History

 On January 4, 2017, Macy's announced that its store would be closing as part of a plan to close 68 stores nationwide.
 The store closed in March 2017.
 On February 8, 2018, it was announced that HomeSense, and Sierra Trading Post would be opening in the former Macy's space.
 HomeSense opened in September 2018, Five Below opening in Winter of 2018 and Sierra Trading Post opening in Winter/Spring 2019.

 On August 28, 2019, Lord & Taylor announced that it would also be closing in 2020.

-On February 4, 2020, Sears announced they would be closing as well on April 11, 2020 as part of a plan to close 31 stores nationwide which left Boscov's as the only traditional anchor left.
+On February 4, 2020, Sears announced they would be closing on April 11, 2020 as part of a plan to close 31 stores nationwide leaving Boscov's as the mall's only traditional anchor.

+On October 15, 2020, Planet Fitness opened a location at the Moorestown Mall.

 In 2022, it was announced that PREIT, the mall’s owner, gained approval to build 375 apartments on the property with a 125-room hotel in the works.
 The number of apartments could reach 1,065 units.

 Turn 7 Liquidators opened in the former Lord & Taylor space in 2022.
 The store closed in 2024 and is expected to be replaced by Parky’s, an entertainment center.
 The center will feature amenities such as mini-golf, an arcade, and a go-kart track.
+As of 2026, Parky’s is under construction.

-Cooper University Health Care converted the former Sears store to an ambulatory care facility, the Cooper University Health Care - Moorestown Campus, which opened in November 2023.
+Cooper University Health Care converted the former Sears store to an ambulatory care facility, the Cooper University Health Care – Moorestown Campus, which opened in November 2023.